AlibabaCloudDocs/ecs/intl.en-US/Best Practices/Block Storage/Resize partitions and file systems of Linux data disks.md

     In this example, the disk has a partition named /dev/vdb1.

-    -   If the value of `System` is Linux, the data disk uses the MBR partition table format.
+    -   If the value of `System` is `Linux`, the data disk uses the MBR partition table format.
-    -   If the value of `System` is GPT, the data disk uses the GPT partition table format.
+    -   If the value of `System` is `GPT`, the data disk uses the GPT partition table format.
     ```
     [root@ecshost ~]# fdisk -lu /dev/vdb
     Disk /dev/vdb: 42.9 GB, 42949672960 bytes, 83886080 sectors